-- Let your son know there are many people he can speak with at camp if he has any concerns or anything to share about his experience here; his counselor, tribal leader, Yates & Marisa, or any other director.
+- Let your son know there are many people he can speak with at camp if he has any concerns or anything to share about his experience here; his counselor, Line Head, Yates & Marisa, or any other director.
 Yates & Marisa have a box accessible only to them for notes from campers and staff wanting to share information, confidentially.
-This box is always available by the Camp Store, should boys have any questions or concerns they want to voice in confidence.

 Want to learn more about what daily life at camp is like?
 You can read our blog, which we update with daily highlights and stories throughout the summer.
 Some other helpful off-season blog posts include the Mini Falling Creek Dictionary about “camp lingo”, choosing the right session length, what summer camp teaches you (from A to Z), how camp nurtures boys’ sense of adventure, and even some camp inspired recipes.